kotkaramit28/Evaluating-Language-Models-in-Unsupervised-Grammatical-Error-Correction-for-Scientific-Text/README.md

 To run the model, perform the following steps:
 1. Create the necessary environments from [here](https://github.com/michiyasunaga/LM-Critic)
-2. Clone the repository to your designated location.
+2. Download the project folder from [here](https://drive.google.com/drive/folders/1-5FfY0Nxa0-_YcCicCB5T32o3Lqq0SYh?usp=sharing) or create a shortcut to your drive.
 3. Open GEC.ipynb notebook file and change the working directory to the project directory.
 4. Run the cells to perform one iteration of the model.
 5. Run the cells iteratively to perform more iterations of the model.